 This Cabbage Cucumber Salad is crunchy, refreshing, and easy to make ahead of time!
 It’s loaded with sesame seeds and green onions and tossed in an irresistibly delicious miso sesame dressing.
 It makes for the perfect stir-fry side dish, or add some protein and rice to make it a main dish!

 Make this easy Vegan Vegetable Noodle Miso Soup for dinner tonight!
 It’s simple to make on the stove in under 30 minutes.
 It’s naturally vegan, and since it’s made with rice noodles, it’s also gluten-free.
 You can customize the soup with whatever vegetables you have on hand.

 - ½ cup chopped green onion, keep the greens and whites separated

 - 6 cups vegetable broth, I like using mushroom broth

 - ¼ cup white or chickpea miso paste

-- 4 ounces maifun brown rice noodles half of the 8 oz. package
+- 4 ounces maifun brown rice noodles (half of the 8 ounce package)

 - Heat a medium soup pot or saucepan to medium heat.
 Add the toasted sesame oil and when it’s shimmering, add the white parts of the green onion, ginger, and garlic.
 Cook for one minute, and then add the broth.
 Bring to a boil.